-In interviews John Carmack has implied that the gameplay will be more action-oriented than the previous title, and looks to shy away from the survival horror elements of Doom 3.
+In interviews John Carmack has implied that the gameplay was to be more action-oriented than the previous title, and looks to shy away from the survival horror elements of Doom 3.
 Namely the excessive darkness, monsters 'hiding in closets', and the relatively limited amount of ammo available.

 Early interviews suggest this move away from survival horror to Doom's more traditional focus on action: